gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.20.62**
 - Naming a Campfire and then placing it will give the campfire a hovering name tag above it
 - Naming a boat/chestboat and then placing it will give th boat a hovering name tag above it

+**Preview 1.20.70.21 - Preview 1.20.70.20 (UBC) (Experimental)**
+- Downgrading the Vault Block from 1.20.70.21 as a block to 1.20.70.20 will turn them into unknown blocks.
+Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Vault Block as a tile item.

 **1.20.71**
 - Placing a painting on standing signs and then placing (item frames, wall signs, banners) on the sign will create glitched out paintings